 Combining the HETG diffraction efficiencies with the HRMA effective area and the ACIS-S detection efficiency produces the system effective area as a function of energy, described by an "ancillary response file" or ARF.
 Plots of HETGS ARF's are shown in Figures 8.7 and 8.9 which are plotted with log vertical axes; the same plots with linear vertical scale are shown in Figures 8.8 and 8.10.
 The values are plotted from ARF files created by the $CXC\ CIAO$ tool fullgarf.
-The effective include the effect of molecular contamination on the ACIS filter.
+The effective area includes the effect of molecular contamination on the ACIS filter (projected to the middle of Cycle 12).

 The nominal plots shown here are for qualitative reference only; because the fullgarf tool also accounts for a variety of other effects, e.g., dither motion, bad pixels, QE non-uniformity, etc., grating ARFs are custom made for a given observation.
-The details of the calibration of the ARF are discussed in Section 8.3, Calibration.
+The details of the calibration of the ARF are discussed in Section 8.3.